The most top nonprofit trends: Fundraising in 2025 and through the years

 You could think like fast-growing companies and create weeks or even months of content.
 The more you build over time, the more you’ll decrease the manual engagement you need to do to stay top of mind with your donors.

 And this isn’t just for mass donors.
-When addressing major donors, foundations and corporate partners, you can think like leading B2B tech and software companies.
+When addressing major donors, community foundations and corporate partners, you can think like leading B2B tech and software companies.
 With tools that let you personalize several outbound prospecting emails at once.

 And if you want more trend talk, listen in as Cameron breaks it all down on the Nonstop Nonprofit podcast.